 The concept of “qualifying language” simply means that composters, consumers, and end users can identify the product as compostable.
-In the case of consumer products, such as food service containers, drink cups, cup lids, bags, etc., the language can include instructions on how to dispose of the item.
-All such language must meet BPIs “readily and easily identifiable” requirement and are intended to make it easy for stakeholders to know how to dispose of the product.
+In the case of consumer products, such as food service containers, drink cups, cups, lids and bags, the language can include instructions on how to dispose of the item.
+All such language must meet BPI’s “readily and easily identifiable” requirements and are intended to make it easy for stakeholders to know how to dispose of the product.

 BPI Certification and You

 Look for the BPI Certified Compostable mark where you shop.
 If your favorite restaurant is not yet using compostable containers, don’t hesitate to speak up.
-We must all do our part to make the world safer for generations to come.
+We must all do our part to make the world safer for future generations.

-If you can compost, either through a curbside program or in your backyard (depending on the product), it’s time to commit to using compostable products vs. other types of single-use plastics.
-In the absence of composting facilities, do your best to reduce, reuse, and recycle as much as possible.
+If you can compost, either through a curbside program or in your backyard, it’s time to commit to using compostable products vs. other types of single-use plastics.
+Without composting facilities, do your best to reduce, reuse, and recycle as much as possible.
 Working together, we can make a difference.